michal-z/PerformanceExperiments/README.md

 # PerformanceExperiments
-CPU and GPU performance experiments for for educational purposes.
+CPU and GPU performance experiments for educational purposes.

 Ideas:
 - Push as much geometry as possible from CPU to GPU on each thread.
 Observe DRAM bandwidth.